 - Limit washing up by using some disposable trays for the roast potatoes and turkey.
 Every little thing to lighten the load when you are hosting helps.

-- Decorate the house with lots of fresh eucalyptus to help the house smelling fresh even with all of those bodies around.
+- Decorate the house with lots of fresh eucalyptus so the house smells fresh even with all of those bodies around.
 For other Christmas decoration tips see my post here.

 - Start the day with a good breakfast.
 I always like to start the day with a good filling brekkie but during the festive period time it seems particularly important as you are often eating lunch much later in the day and it avoids any hanger.
 I often rotate the following type of breakfasts: American pancakes with plenty of berries, scrambled egg and avocado on toast, croissants, and cereals.